 If you noticed in that video, there is a ‘S’ shaped preload spring in the differential.
 The quickest way to spot a limited slip differential is the presence of one of those springs.

 The limited slip is obviously better than an open differential.
 But it won’t send 100% power to both wheels in extreme situations.
-When your stuck in the mud, or climbing a difficult trail, you want power going to both tires at the same time.
+When you’re stuck in the mud, or climbing a difficult trail, you want power going to both tires at the same time.
 Not just one.
 This is where a locker comes in.

 Differential – The Locker!

-So as you can see, it’s better to have a true locker, versus a limited slip when you’re off-road.
+So, as you can see, it’s better to have a true locker, versus a limited slip when you’re off-road.
 But what type should you get:

 There are various lockers out there.
 We’ll try to keep this as simple as possible.
-They pretty much fall in to these categories:
+They pretty much fall into these categories:

 Activated by clutches – This is basically the Eaton Detroit Locker.
 When you apply power with your right foot, the axle locks and sends power to both wheels.